minvws/nl-covid19-coronacheck-website/_announcements/en/00-aankondiging.md

 # Style (set to warning to add red background)
 style: warning
 ---
-**Please note** You can print your corona certificate up to and including 30 June 2023.
-Then the European legislation for corona certificates will expire.
-So print your certificates as soon as possible but before 1 July via [coronacheck.nl/print](/en/print).
+**Please note** You can print your certificate until the 30th of June, 2023.
+On this date, the European regulation for issuing coronavirus certificates will expire.
+Download or print your certificate before the 1st of July via [coronacheck.nl/print](/en/print).
+This certificate will remain valid for 1 year.

-After that time you can no longer print recovery certificates and vaccination certificates.
-Do you want to view your COVID-19 vaccination data after 30 June?
-Then you can request this from the agency that vaccinated you.
-Recovery receipts will not be available after this date.
+From the 1st of July 2023, you will no longer be able to download or print recovery and vaccination certificates.
+Certificates loaded onto the CoronaCheck app before the 1st of July will remain available in the app until the end of 2023.
+If the app does not contain any certificates at that time, it will no longer be functional.
+If you want to access your COVID-19 vaccination data after 30th June, you can request this data via MijnRIVM or from the healthcare provider where you were vaccinated.